 Executive Director of People and Organisational Development

-Naomi has been a Fellow of the Chartered Institute of Personnel and Development (CIPD) since obtaining her MA in Strategic Human Resource Management.
-Naomi has a wealth of experience in HR and Organisation Development, having worked in the private sector (as Worldwide HR Director for the Tetley Group) and in the not-for-profit sector (as Strategic Head of HR for Action for Children), Naomi is currently running her own HR consultancy.
+Naomi is a Fellow of the Chartered Institute of Personnel and Development (CIPD) with an MA in Strategic Human Resource Management.
+Naomi has a wealth of experience in HR and Organisation Development, having worked in the private sector (as Worldwide HR Director for the Tetley Group) and the not-for-profit sector (as Strategic Head of HR for Action for Children) and has operated her own HR consultancy.
 Naomi joined Brainkind in October 2013.

 Kimberly is a solicitor with many years of legal and commercial experience advising clients on various commercial matters.
 Kimberly was General Counsel for The Royal Pharmaceutical Society of Great Britain and Pharmaceutical Press Publishing House for seven years, advising on all commercial, employment, and regulatory issues.
 Before joining Brainkind, Kimberly was in-house counsel at The Berkeley Group, focusing on data protection, anti-bribery and corruption, and intellectual property matters. is a solicitor with many years of legal and commercial experience advising clients on various commercial matters.

 Clynt is an experienced leader, Chief Financial Officer and Finance Director, having spent over the last 10 years in several health and social care organisations.
 He has helped lead organisations through significant positive changes, including improving financial performance, changing processes, implementing systems, or setting the direction and strategy.
 He is also a qualified accountant and has led IT, property, and project management functions.

 We’re a team of compassionate, ambitious people working together to improve the lives of those who rely upon us.
 And we love seeing the difference we can make and the challenges that the people we support to overcome.